Is counselling right for you?

 My practice is based in Lewes, which is also convenient for clients coming from Brighton, Eastbourne, Ringmer, Plumpton, Haywards Heath, and surrounding towns and villages.
 There are good train and bus connections, and affordable on street parking is available.

-I also offer a Skype counselling option for those who may not be in a position to travel.
+I also offer an Online Counselling option for those who may not be in a position to travel.